Willrichards11/saude_labs_test/README.md

 # A Flask application that provides a simple endpoint to query an example database.

 This repository is provided to satisfy the requirements of the Suade Labs job test.
+To aid the application, the provided CSV files were mapped to a sqlite database using a python script.
+This allowed querying from the database using sqlalchemy instead of using a library such as pandas.

 ## Requirements